gmacario/tinc-ninuxto/docs/configure-tinc-ninuxto-docker.md

 ### Prerequisites

 * A host running Docker CE 18.03
+* A uniquely assigned IP address - For ninux-torino this is something like _10.23.X.Y_

+The following instruction have been tested on host "iongmacario"
-  - Tested on iongmacario (Ubuntu 18.04.1 LTS 64-bit)
+- Host OS: Ubuntu 18.04.1 LTS 64-bit
+- Assigned IP Address/range: 10.23.3.27/32

 ### Install tinc in a Docker container

 #### Verify prerequisites